NixOS/rfcs/rfcs/0110-inherit-as-list.md

 ];
 ```

-Sinc attributes inherit from the current scope with `{ inherit a b c; }`,
-this RFC proposes a corresponding list-inherit syntax which also inherits
-from the current scope.
-So if the order of the ordinary elements in the
+The order of the elements is preserved inside of and between inherits,
-previous list is not significant, one could rewrite the list as:
+so the previous is exactly equivalent to

 ```
 buildInputs = [
-  inherit a b c;
+  a b c
-  inherit (pkgsFoo) d e f;
+  pkgsFoo.d pkgsFoo.e pkgsFoo.f
-  inherit g h i;
+  g h i
-  inherit (pkgsBar) j k l;
+  pkgsBar.j pkgsBar.k pkgsBar.l
 ];
 ```